mmontalbo/grim_rust/README.md

 - Run workspace checks from inside `nix-shell`: `cargo fmt` and `cargo test` (or crate-specific commands) keep the tree tidy.
 - Use `tools/wip_summary.py [--workstream SLUG]` to review the current project focus before diving into a new task.
+When you finish a thread, update the corresponding section in `tools/wip_summary.py` (usually by pruning the completed workstream and nudging the “Active Threads” / “Next Steps”) so the next contributor sees the new priority without having to chase context in the commit log.
 - Component-specific workflows and deep dives live in each crate's README; start there when modifying a particular subsystem.